The number of icons we encounter is staggering

 Icons evolved from pictograms

 A pictogram is an illustrated symbol that represents a concept, object, activity, place or event.
 Designed to be a universal language, pictograms don’t include words.
 The transportation industry, because it serves an international clientele, developed many of the “iconic” symbols that help communicate concepts to increase safety (emergency exits) or suggest group behaviors.
-Anyone who uses a car, train, bus, or airplane has encountered these well-designed pictograms.
+Anyone who uses a car, train, bus or airplane has encountered these well-designed pictograms.
 And, if you’re like me, you’ve also encountered some that were poorly designed and confusing, which isn’t great when the purpose may be to save your life.

-Icons play a major part in making operating systems and software user friendly
+Icons play a major part in making operating systems and software user-friendly

-Then, icons got into the hands of everyone
+Then icons got into everyone’s hands

 As browsers evolved and we began to enjoy more sophisticated user interfaces, icons proliferated.
 Illustrators and designers recognized the need and filled the gap with icon kits galore, available for pennies or as free downloads.
 Technical advances and best practices have changed in parallel with browsers and devices; a good example of this is Font Awesome.
 And now we’re working to optimize everything for retina display viewing.
 The point is, icons are readily available to everyone, as available as emoji for texting and email.

 Last year, I collaborated with a team on a website project, and we decided to use an icon kit.
 You might think to yourself “super easy.”
 Not so.
 Between the four of us, when faced with hundreds of choices to accompany the word “Services,” four different ideas emerged.
 So, icons are drawings that may or may not match (in the reader’s mind) the text accompanying it.
 Often, a better choice would be clear concise writing using well-crafted typography.
 In other words, use your words well and pair with an on-message, on-brand image—and only if it enhances your message!

 - What would be meaningful to my audience?